Stargate SG-1 season 1: Release and reception

 "Hathor" was heavily criticized, and the series' writers themselves acknowledged the episode's weakness.
 Later, in the Season 7 episode "Heroes (Part 1)", Dr. Fraiser is discussing Jack with the film crew and mentions "the whole Hathor incident, which we were never supposed to speak of again".
-"Politics", was the series' first clip show, it is widely regarded as one of Stargate SG-1s weakest episodes.

 "Children of the Gods" was nominated for a Golden Reel Award in the category "Best Sound Editing – Television Movies of the Week" and the music for "Best Sound Editing – Television Episodic – Music".
 "The Nox" was nominated for an Emmy in the category "Outstanding Music Composition for a Series (Dramatic Underscore)".
 "Within the Serpent's Grasp" was nominated for a Gemini Award in the category "Best Visual Effects".
 Richard Dean Anderson won a Saturn Award for Best Genre TV Actor.